PM greets former PM on his birthday

 Manmohan Singh birthday: Veteran Congress leader turns 88

-Wishing Singh, the prime minister tweeted, "Birthday greetings to Dr Manmohan Singh Ji.
+Wishing Singh, the Prime Minister tweeted, "Birthday greetings to Dr Manmohan Singh Ji.
 I pray to Almighty that he is blessed with a long and healthy life.